SkroxiousDM/2d12GameSystem/docs/05-talents.md

 *Prerequisite: Character creation only*

-* **Benefit:** You gain 1 additional Fortune point.
+* **Benefit:** You gain 1 additional Fate point.
 This Talent may only be taken once.

 ---